 Let’s get right to it!
 First you’ll need a spin bike, also known as a stationary bike or exercise bike.
 If you don’t have one already, check eBay, Craigslist or garage sales.
-Otherwise, there are several models from Sunny Fitness that should work (one, two, three – this last one is small, possibly good for kids or petite adults).
+Otherwise, there are several models from Sunny Fitness that should work.
 Be sure to get one with a chain drive (not belt).

 The next key component is a e-bike hub motor.
 Hub motors come in many different models, front, rear, 24 volt, 36 volt, 48 volt, 350 watt, 500 watt, 1000 watt and so on.
-For this to work, you’ll need a front hub e-bike motor (check eBay if Amazon is out of them), as front hub motors will fit between the typical spin bike front braces.
+For this to work, you’ll need a front hub e-bike motor, as front hub motors will fit between the typical spin bike front braces.
 You’ll also need to have a disc brake mount on the hub motor.
 More on this in a minute.
-For my build, I went with a 24 volt setup, using a 24 volt motor 500 watt motor.
-You can use a 36 volt brushless gearless front hub motor with disc brake mount if you can’t find the 24 volt variety, just make sure you get an appropriate step down converter to match.
+For my build, I went with a 24 volt setup, using a 24 volt 500 watt motor.
+You can use a 36 or 48 volt brushless gearless front hub motor with disc brake mount if you can’t find the 24 volt variety, just make sure you get an appropriate step down converter to match.